python-openapi/openapi-core/docs/integrations/fastapi.md

 ## Low level

-For low level integration see [Starlette](starlette.md) integration.
+For low-level integration, see [Starlette](starlette.md) integration.